artyomagadzhanyan421/node-express-food/README.md

 * JWT based authentication system with automatic log out
 * Role orriented structure (user and admin)
 * Full CRUD functionality for an admin (create, trash and edit recipes)
-* Ability to rate (like or dislike) and save prefered recipes
+* Ability to rate (like or dislike) and save preferred recipes
 * [Cloudinary](https://cloudinary.com/) for cloud storage (image files)

 ### Installation